Need help?

 Who experiences domestic violence?

 There is no “typical” survivor of DV.
 Even though nearly 25% of all women have experienced some form of physical violence by a partner, 1 out of 7 men have also experienced the same kinds of severe abuse.
+More than half (54%) of transgender and gender non-conforming individuals have experienced some form of intimate partner violence.
 While domestic violence impacts the lives of people from all backgrounds, society does not treat all victims of abuse equally.

 Is all DV physical?